Gabrielle David, PhD

 Academic Qualifications in Chemistry

 I hold a first-class BSc(Hons) and PhD in Chemistry from the University of Otago, New Zealand.
-My research experience includes stable isotope analysis, forensic science, and inorganic synthesis—areas that inform my precision and insight as an academic editor.
-From my research experience, I developed strong foundations in scientific methodology, academic writing, and peer-reviewed research.
-My formal training in chemistry provides a strong foundation for editing complex scientific text.
+My research experience includes stable isotope analysis, forensic science, and inorganic synthesis.
+My research experience provides strong foundations in scientific methodology, academic writing, and peer-reviewed research.

 2004–2008